YonatanHen/YonatanHen/README.md

 # Hi there!👋
 ### My name is Yonatan Hen, A Junior Software Engineer.
 Experienced in Web/Software/Mobile development in various tools and technologies which can be seen below.
-My knowledge is based on degree studies, self-learning from online courses, documentations and solving of different problems during development 😎
+My knowledge is based on degree studies, self-learning from online courses, technologies docs, and solving of different problems during development 😎

 #### Languages: